Ruben Amorim: Manchester United

+2024–25: Europa League final amidst domestic struggles

 On 1 November 2024, Premier League club Manchester United announced they had appointed Amorim as new head coach on a contract running until 2027, and that he would begin his tenure at the club on 11 November.

 Amorim's debut was a 1–1 away draw with Ipswich Town on 24 November.
 Four days later, he secured his first win as Manchester United head coach against Bodø/Glimt in the UEFA Europa League league stage.
 On 1 December, Amorim won his first game in the Premier League against Everton, beating them 4–0 at Old Trafford.
 On 15 December, Amorim became the first Manchester United manager to win his first Manchester derby since Alex Ferguson in a 2–1 away win against Manchester City.

 On 19 January 2025, Amorim labelled his team as "probably the worst team in the history" of the club after their 3–1 defeat to Brighton in the Premier League.
 The defeat was the club's fourth in its past five games at Old Trafford.
 Towards the end of the season, United's league form collapsed, earning just four points from their final six matches, leaving them mathematically confirmed to finish in the bottom half of the Premier League table.
 Amorim's only remaining hope to salvage the season came in the UEFA Europa League, where on 21 May, he led United to the final against Tottenham Hotspur, where the winner would earn a place in the following season's UEFA Champions League, while the loser would be left without European football entirely.
 At the match, United were defeated 1–0, compounding a disappointing season that saw them lose to Tottenham Hotspur for the fourth time that season.
 With no trophies, no European qualification, and a string of heavy defeats, Amorim's first season ended in failure, being widely condemned by the media as one of the worst campaigns in Manchester United's history.